-If Da Vinci's Vitruvian Man is observed here, we return to the idea of the whole person, the balanced person, which which was had earlier with the introduction of the osteopath.
+If Da Vinci's Vitruvian Man is observed here, we return to the idea of the whole person, the balanced person, which was had earlier with the introduction of the osteopath.

-Though we don't know it yet, Bill is walking on the side of the street opposite where we will later see the Rainbow costume shop, passing by where it approximately should be.
+Though we don't know it yet, Bill is walking on the side of the street where we will later see the Rainbow costume shop, passing by where it approximately should be.

 166 LS A woman and man kissing before the flower shop Nipped in the Bud.
 (45:45)